 14. Wood polish:

-Don’t waste your money and risk your loved one’s health by using toxic chemical-laced commercial cleaners.
+Commercial cleaning products are a toxic soup of chemicals.
 Homemade essential-oil cleaners are far safer, easy to make and do a great job cleaning your castle.

 She is an advocate of self-education and is passionate about the power of group knowledge sharing, like the kind found right here on HealthierTalk.com.
 Alice loves to share her views on holistic and natural healing as well as her, sometimes contentious, thoughts on the profit-driven inner workings of traditional medicine.

 Follow Alice and HealthierTalk on Twitter and Facebook.

 - Common habit triggers colon cancer [Are YOU at risk?] - June 9, 2018